Nearsoft/jobs/readme.md

 </details>

 ### Front End Engineer 2

 <details><summary>Read more</summary>

 💸

-A frontend JavaScript who is excited about becoming a core and early member of a team.
-This role will accelerate our frontend development by building new and exciting features as we expand a platform that supports 150+ countries.
+A Front End JavaScript who is excited about becoming a core and early member of a team.
+This role will accelerate our Front End development by building new and exciting features as we expand a platform that supports 150+ countries.

-## Web Frontend Specialist
+#### Web Front End Specialist

-* Deep expertise and knowledge of the React ecosystem to create modular, reusable components
+* Deep expertise and knowledge of the React.js ecosystem to create modular, reusable components
 * Experience with Redux for front-end state management
 * Clean CSS without heavy reliance on frameworks
 * Takes a pragmatic approach to test-driven development (unit tests, component tests, integration tests)
 * Can write clean code quickly
 * Experience with data visualization and/or interest in finance is a plus

-## Skills
+#### Skills

+* React.js
+* Webpack
+* Redux
+* HTML/CSS/Javascript
-* React.js, Webpack, Redux.
-HTML/CSS/Javascript.
-Node.js
+* Node.js

 </details>